There is no harder journey…Duet is here for you.

 Taking care of an aging loved one is a complicated journey.
 Duet staff are here for you every step of the way in providing personalized information and guided assistance.
 This can include connecting you with community resources, answering questions, and giving helpful advice.

 Duet offers an annual Family Caregiver Symposium in the Fall and various workshops throughout the year to help reduce caregiver stress.
 On-site respite care is often available at no cost so that you can have peace of mind and the ability to attend.
 It is important to build community and gain resources with others who understand your situation.
 Duet’s workshops and symposium are designed specifically with the needs of the family caregiver in mind.
+Stay tuned for more information on upcoming workshops.

 Video Discussion Series - Finding Meaning and Hope